fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The commentator Ibn Ishaq narrated that he was the first man to write with a pen and that he was born when Adam still had 308 years of his life to live.
 In his commentary on the Quranic verses 19:56-57, the commentator Ibn Kathir narrated "During the Night Journey, the Prophet passed by him in fourth heaven.
 In a hadith, Ibn Abbas asked Ka’b what was meant by the part of the verse which says, ”And We raised him to a high station.”
 Ka’b explained: Allah revealed to Idris: ‘I would raise for you every day the same amount of the deeds of all Adam’s children’ – perhaps meaning of his time only.
 So Idris wanted to increase his deeds and devotion.
 A friend of his from the angels visited and Idris said to him: ‘Allah has revealed to me such and such, so could you please speak to the angel of death, so I could increase my deeds.’
 The angel carried him on his wings and went up into the heavens.
 When they reached the fourth heaven, they met the angel of death who was descending down towards earth.
 The angel spoke to him about what Idris had spoken to him before.
 The angel of death said: ‘But where is Idris?’
 He replied, ‘He is upon my back.’
 The angel of death said: ‘How astonishing!
 I was sent and told to seize his soul in the fourth heaven.
 I kept thinking how I could seize it in the fourth heaven when he was on the earth?’
 Then he took his soul out of his body, and that is what is meant by the verse: ‘And We raised him to a high station.’

 Early accounts of Idris' life attributed "thirty portions of revealed scripture" to him.
 Therefore, Idris was understood by many early commentators to be both a prophet as well as a messenger.
 Several modern commentators have linked this sentiment with Biblical apocrypha such as the Book of Enoch and the Second Book of Enoch.

+In the Bible, Enoch receives visions of how the Earth will be destroyed in the End of Times and how people who did good will receive their reward and how people who did bad deeds will receive their punishment.

 </details>